 It can be concluded that majority demonstrator and non-demonstrator groundnut growers was middle age, medium size of land holding, medium size of family and majority of respondents educated up to primary level.
 More than fifty per cent of demonstrator and non-demonstrator farmers had medium social participation, annual income and medium innovativeness.
 Majority of demonstrator and non demonstrator farmers' were from medium level of knowledge about seed treatment practices in groundnut.
 Demonstrator farmers had more knowledge as compare to non demonstrator farmers resulted in higher mean score of demonstrator farmers.
-In case of yield level, majority of demonstrator farmers were from high yield level category while non-demonstrator farmers, majority farmers were from medium yield level category.
-There is no significant difference between demonstrator and non-demonstrator respondents in case of age, education, size of land holding, size of family while in case of annual income, social participation, innovativeness, knowledge and yield level of demonstrator and non-demonstrator respondents differed significantly.
+In case of yield level, majority of demonstrator farmers were from medium yield level category.
+There is no significant difference between demonstrator and non-demonstrator and non-demonstrator respondents in case of age, education, size of land holding, size of family while in case of annual income, social participation, innovativeness, knowledge and yield level of demonstrator and non-demonstrator respondents differed significantly.
 It can be revealed that demonstrator respondents were found superior than non demonstrator respondents.
 Major constraints faced by farmers in adoption of recommended seed treatment practices was difficult to give three treatments at a time and majority farmers suggested that training and method demonstrations should be organized for specific seed treatment practices.